Papakura Museum: Exhibitions

+2024 - 2025: September 3 - January 31; Dearly Beloved; Exhibition on the history of the Anglican, Methodist, Presbyterian and Catholic churches in Papakura.; Curated by Tyler Ross-Doone with items on loan from Papakura churches.

 Publications

 The museum has been involved in the creation of several publications.

 To coincide with the opening of the fire station location of the museum, Breakwater Against the Tide was published.
 The author, Elsdon Craig, details the history of Papakura.
 Two years later in 1984, the museum published the first edition of Town Growing Up by Ernest Clarke, with a second edition published in 1993.
 In 1986, Clarke edited They Come and They Go which was a booklet published by the PDHS.
 Then in 1990, Big Hats, Scent Pots and Old Joe was published in conjunction with the Papakura Council for the New Zealand 1990 Project.
 In 1995, Papakura was declared a borough of Auckland, and the PDHS proposed that there should be a compiled history of the district from 1938 to the present.
 In 1997, Papakura: The Years of Progress 1938 - 1997 was published to chronicle Papakura history starting with the population explosion that happened when men returning from WWII brought their families to the area.

 In 2011, the first edition of Open All Hours; Main Street Papakura c1865 - c1938 by Dr Michelle Ann Smith was published by the museum.
 This publication looks at the importance of the town's main street, as well as including information and anecdotes about some of the business owners and workers.
 The second edition was published in 2016.
 The next publications in 2015, Thirteen Ships - The Waikato Immigration Scheme, 1864 - 1865 and "Digging Up the Past: Papakura Cemetery Heritage Walk", were both published as part of the Auckland Council Heritage Festival that year.
 In 2016, Dr Michelle Smith published "About Town - Heritage Walk, Great South Road, Papakura" which was supplemented by a guided walking brochure that Rob Finlay created for the previous year's Heritage Festival.

 In 2020, a companion booklet was created for the 'Art of War' exhibit.
 The next year Alibi Press published a children's book called The Takapuna Tram.
 Collated by Terry Carson, a poem by Elizabeth Welsman Dawson was used with illustrations by Elva Leaming.
 The book was designed by Anna Egan-Reid and produced by Mary Egan Publishing.
 In 2022, "Lens on Papakura" was published as a companion book to the temporary exhibition of the same name that was held at the museum during the same time.